RubixML/ML/docs/classifiers/logistic-regression.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/LogisticRegresion.php">[source]</a></span>

 # Logistic Regression
 A linear classifier that uses the logistic (*sigmoid*) function to estimate the probabilities of exactly two class outcomes.
-The model parameters (weights and bias) are solved using mini batch Gradient Descent with pluggable optimizers and cost functions that run on the neural network subsystem.
+The model parameters (weights and bias) are solved using Mini Batch Gradient Descent with pluggable optimizers and cost functions that run on the neural network subsystem.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Online](../online.md), [Probabilistic](../probabilistic.md), [Verbose](../verbose.md), [Persistable](../persistable.md)